vmware/dscr-for-vmware/CODING_GUIDELINES.md

   "
  ```

-In your unit test file you need to change your VMware.Vim module, so the tests can run with the mock types.
+In your unit test file you need to replace VMware PowerCLI modules with the script modules that allows PowerCLI cmdlets and types to be mocked.
  ```powershell
   $script:modulePath = $env:PSModulePath
   $script:unitTestsFolder = Join-Path (Join-Path (Get-Module VMware.vSphereDSC -ListAvailable).ModuleBase 'Tests') 'Unit'